Jamie McDonnell (boxer): European bantamweight champion

-McDonnell's victory over Napa allowed him to step straight into a challenge for the European title against the Jerome Arnould.
+McDonnell's victory over Napa allowed him to step straight into a challenge for the European title against Jerome Arnould.
 The fight, in Cannes on 20 March 2010, resulted in a surprise victory for the man from Doncaster with a tenth-round stoppage over Arnould to lift his third title in a row.
 McDonnell made his first defence at the Doncaster Dome on 2 July 2010 against the newly crowned Italian champion Rodrigo Bracco and managed to retain the belt with a third-round stoppage win.
-He returned to the Dome for his second defence on 22 January 2011 beating Stephane Jamoye in a close contest with scores of 115–113 114–113 114–114 despite having a point deducted in the eleventh round.
+He returned to the Dome for his second defence on 22 January 2011 beating Stephane Jamoye in a close contest with scores of 115–113, 114–113 and 114–114, despite having a point deducted in the eleventh round.
 McDonnell chose to defend the Commonwealth belt he won against Ian Napa in his next fight in Sheffield on 28 May 2011.
-Had he lost the contest McDonnell would have been stripped of his European title but there were no such concerns as he scored a unanimous decision victory over Nick Otieno.
+Had he lost the contest, McDonnell would have been stripped of his European title but there were no such concerns as he scored a unanimous decision victory over Nick Otieno.
 Following the fight, promoter Frank Maloney said that a potential unification match with British champion Stuart Hall could be on the cards and that it was a fight that both the fans and the boxers themselves wanted to happen.
 Mcdonnell fought Hall on 3 September 2011 and won via unanimous decision to reclaim the British title.

 IBF bantamweight champion

-On 11 May 2013 McDonnell defeated Julio Ceja by unanimous decision to win his first world title.
+At the Keepmoat Stadium in Doncaster on 11 May 2013, McDonnell defeated Julio Ceja by unanimous decision to win the vacant IBF bantamweight title.